orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

-Can be used to prettier generated files.
-You need to have prettier installed globally.
+Can be used to run prettier on the generated files.
+This requires prettier to be installed globally.

 ## biome